coderefinery/social-coding/content/software-licensing.md

 ## Motivation: Debugging a License Compliance Failure

-With the understanding of the difference between Permissive (MIT) and Copyleft (GPL-3.0) licenses, examine what happens when they collide inside an automated CI/CD pipeline:
+With the understanding of the difference between Permissive and Copyleft licenses, examine what happens when they collide inside an automated CI/CD pipeline:

 ```{mermaid}